ATPs/PrecisionProDB/README.md

 python Path_of_PrecisionProDB/src/PrecisionProDB.py -m Name_of_variant_file -D GENCODE -o Prefix_of_output
 ```

 - `Name_of_variant_file` is the name of the variant file.
-If the variant file is not ends with '.vcf.gz' or '.vcf' (case ignored), it will be treated as a text file.
+If the variant file ends with '.vcf' (case ignored), it will be treated as a [VCF](https://samtools.github.io/hts-specs) file.
+In all other cases a file will be treated as a [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) file.
+Files end with '.gz' (e.g., '.vcf.gz' or '.tsv.gz') will be treated as gzip compressed files.
-- In this case, `-s` option will be ignored as there is only one sample.
+- For text file format input, `-s` option will be ignored as there is only one sample.
 - Here, `-D` is set to be `GENCODE`.
 GENCODE related files will be downloaded.

-### user provided gene models
+### User-provided gene models
 We tested GTF annotation generated by [TransDecoder](https://github.com/TransDecoder/TransDecoder/wiki).
 Run TransDecoder in the [starting from a genome-based transcript structure GTF file](https://github.com/TransDecoder/TransDecoder/wiki#starting-from-a-genome-based-transcript-structure-gtf-file-eg-cufflinks-or-stringtie) mode.
 ```bash